Hiswe/hiswe.github.io/source/_posts/09-sequelize-subqueries-with-squel.md

 ## conclusion

 Sequelize is a very fine piece of code.
 For 95% of the time it will just work as expected.
-For the 5 other percent you can write raw SQL queries 🤓 or use squel to do it for you 🤪
+For the 5 other percents you can write raw SQL queries 🤓 or use squel to do it for you 🤪

-By doing so we have removed the burden of processing the Sequelize result in our server 😎
+By doing so we have removed the burden of processing the Sequelize result in our server, and that's a win 😎